relizaio/reliza-cli/README.md

 - **-i** - flag for project api id (required).
 - **-k** - flag for project api key (required).
 - **-b** - flag to denote branch (required).
 If branch is not recorded yet, Reliza Hub will attempt to create it.
-- **--pin** - flag to denote branch pin.
-Required for new branches, optional for existing branches.
+- **--pin** - flag to denote branch pin (optional for existing branches, required for new branches).
 If supplied for an existing branch and pin is different from current, it will override current pin.

 ## 2. Use Case: Send Release Metadata to Reliza Hub